Most days, you put your body posture through the wringer without even thinking about it.

 If you have been in a gym or worked with a trainer, you have most likely seen or used the roll mat shaped tube known as a foam roller.

 When done properly, the benefits of foam rolling to you are numerous.
-It can help prevent injuries, aide in recovery, reduces pain and muscle tightness, and even strengthen your core.
+It can help prevent injuries, aid in recovery, reduces pain and muscle tightness, and even strengthen your core.
 I want to share with you the most commonly useful rolls you can do . . .

 Top 7 Foam Rolling Exercises

-Before we get started on the seven best foam rolling exercises, you need to remember to breathe; it sounds simple, but when you hit a tight spot or a “knot” in the tissue, you tend to hold your breath and tense up.
+Before we get started on the seven best foam rolling exercises, you need to remember to breathe; it sounds simple, but when you hit a tight spot in the tissue, you tend to hold your breath and tense up.
 Breathing helps you relax whilst rolling.
 Relaxing while breathing helps the muscle open up and the benefit will be greater.

 Also, stay off the joints and ligamentous tissue.
 When foam rolling on muscle, it increases blood flow to that area, hence the aid in recovery.
 Staying off joints and ligaments will ensure you do not injure yourself, and reap the benefits of self-massage using a foam roller.

-Never perform exercise to the point of pain, but make sure that your muscle is feeling just short of the pain threshold as this will help to establish the best mobility in the muscle tissue.
+Never perform exercise to the point of excruciating pain, but make sure that your muscle is feeling just short of the pain threshold as this will help to establish the best mobility in the muscle tissue.

 Here are the 7 Essential Foam Rolling Exercises to help keep you moving.
 Do these as frequently as possible or before or after exercise.